Steam Greenlight Campaign: Passed in 9 Days

 I directed the campaign from conception to delivery, produced the creatives and marketing materials, and handled the PR.

-View the Mind the Trap’s Steam Greenlight landing page here.
+View Mind the Trap’s Steam Greenlight project page:

-- Validated in 9 days (vs. average 6 months for most indie games).
+- Passed in 9 days (vs. average 6 months for most indie games).

 - 469 followers.